Inside the Peshawar school | Pictures | Reuters

 A local cameraman films in front of an army soldier at the Army Public School, which was attacked by Taliban gmore

-Army soldiers enter the Army Public School which was attacked by Taliban gunmen, in Peshawar, December 17, 201more
+Army soldiers enter the Army Public School which was attacked by Taliban gunmen, in Peshawar December 17, 2014more

 下一个